 There are over all 32 stitches in Chikankari but here are the most popular ones:

-Shadow work: Shadow work or Bhakia is the most common stitch of Chikankari.
-The reason for the name shadow is that the embroidery is done on the wrong side and we see its shadow on the right side.
-The effect of this stitch is most visible on delicate see-through fabrics.
+Shadow work: Or Bhakia is the most common stitch of Chikankari.
+The reason for the name shadow is that the embroidery is done on wrong side and we see its shadow on the right side.
+The effect of this stitch is most visible on delicate see through fabrics.

 Murri: It is the form of stitch used to embroider the center of the flowers.
 They are typically French knots that are rice-shaped.
 Murri is the oldest and the most sought-after form of Chikankari.
 The use of this stitch is depleting due to a decrease in the artisans doing this embroidery.